alb1183/Sim-PowerCS/GettingStarted.md

 ## Configuration of the simulation environment via XML
-The simulation environment is configured by using the XML file config.xml, which indicates which energy and service controller will be used, the capacity of the batteries (kW), the number of days to be simulated and whether procedural data generation is activated (including the seed).
+The simulation environment is configured by using the XML file config.xml, which indicates which energy and service controller will be used, the capacity of the batteries (Wh), the discharge rate of the batteries (W), the number of days to be simulated and whether procedural data generation is activated (including the seed).

 In addition, everything related to the simulator log is configured, e.g. generating graphs, saving results in CSV files, displaying statistics in the console, and so on.